robudexIT/cm_serverless_aws_ecs_terraform/README.md

 # CDR MONITORING APP (SERVERLESS) AWS ECS FARGATE

 In this project, I utilized the infrastructure setup provided in the [aws-samples repository](https://github.com/aws-samples/amazon-ecs-fullstack-app-terraform) as a foundation.
 This repository contains a Terraform configuration for deploying a full-stack application on Amazon ECS, which I adapted to meet the specific requirements of my project.
-Again, as part of my journey in learning DevOps and coding, I plan to build a similar project on-premises and then transition it to a serverless architecture, this time using AWS ECS.
+Again, as part of my journey in learning DevOps and coding, I plan to build a similar project on-premises and then transition it to a serverless architecture, this time using **AWS ECS**.